DERMARK: A Dynamic, Efficient and Robust Multi-bit Watermark for Large Language Models: Experiments

 \subsection{Experimental Setup}

-In all experiments, we use the OPT-1.3b \cite{zhang2022opt} and GPT-2 \cite{radford2019language} models as the LLMs for text generation, and the news-like subset of the C4 dataset \cite{raffel2020exploring} as the prompt for evaluation.
-During the LLM inference phase, texts are randomly sampled from this subset, truncated to 100 tokens as input prompts, and tokens are generated through multinomial sampling, with a repetition penalty of 1.5 applied to enhance text diversity.
-The hyper-parameter $\alpha$ is set to [0.8, 0.99] to control watermark embedding, $\beta$ is set to 14, and $\lambda$ is defined as $\alpha * \Phi^{-1}(\alpha))^2$.
-The SOTA multi-bit watermarking method, Balance-Marking, is chosen as the baseline, with GPT-2 serving as its ${LM}_{proxy}$.
-All experiments were conducted on a server running CentOS Linux.
-The hardware setup included an Intel Xeon E5-2650 v4 CPU, with an NVIDIA Tesla P40 GPU equipped with 22 GB of memory, running CUDA version 11.3.
-The experiments utilized Python 3.9.13 as the primary programming environment.
+All experiments are conducted using two widely adopted language models: \texttt{OPT-1.3b}~\cite{zhang2022opt} and \texttt{LLaMA-2-7b}~\cite{touvron2023llama}.
+For evaluation, we follow prior work by leveraging the news-like subset of the C4 dataset~\cite{raffel2020exploring} as input prompts and set the watermark strength $\delta$ to 1.
+During inference, prompts are randomly sampled from this subset and truncated to the first 100 tokens.
+Token generation is performed via multinomial sampling, with a repetition penalty of 1.5 to encourage lexical diversity and mitigate mode collapse. $\alpha$ is set within the range $[0.8, 0.99]$, $\beta$ is fixed at 34, and $\lambda$ is set to $\alpha \cdot (\Phi^{-1}(\alpha))^2$.
+As a baseline, we adopt Balance-Marking~\cite{WangYC0LM0024}, a state-of-the-art multi-bit watermarking approach, using \texttt{GPT-2} as its auxiliary model.
+All experiments were performed multiple times on a server running Ubuntu 24.04.2 LTS and averages were calculated as results.
+The hardware environment consists of an Intel Xeon Gold 6426Y CPU and four NVIDIA A100-SXM4-80GB GPUs.
+Python 3.12.8 is used as the primary development environment.